 No. Pets from multi-pet households are as likely to have separation anxiety as pets from single-pet households.
 The company of other dogs or other cats doesn't prevent separation anxiety because it is the relationship your pet has with humans who they are separated from that causes anxiety.

 Pets from multi-pet households can also develop anxiety if their pet companions are absent.
 Although you would think your pet would leap with joy when a pet companion returns, this doesn't always happen.
 Separated pets can physically harass each other when reunited, even after short separations.
 Harassment is more likely if your returning pet smells differently, such as after spending the day at the veterinary clinic.
 Slowly reintroducing cats avoids violence.
-Provide Comfort Zone for Cats, which contains feliway, a pheromone that makes cats feel peaceful when reintroducing pets.
+Provide a Sentry Calming Collar for Cats, which contains a pheromone that makes cats feel peaceful when reintroducing pets.
 For cats that become hysterical and aggressive, provide herbal calming, such as Composure Liquid MAX.
-For dogs, use Comfort Zone for Dogs, which contains D.A.P., a calming pheromone for dogs.
+For dogs, use Adaptil Collar for Dogs, which contains a calming pheromone for dogs.

 All breeds and all ages of cats and dogs may exhibit separation anxiety when their owners leave them home alone.